Update: 14 October 2019

 Parnate tranylcypromine (as sulphate) 10mg film coated tablet blister pack (AUST R: 174086) is currently unavailable in Australia with supply predicted to be impacted until November 2019.

-The Therapeutic Goods Authority (TGA) have approved supply of an unregistered product under section 19A.
+The Therapeutic Goods Administration (TGA) have approved supply of an unregistered product under section 19A.

 The following commercial medication suppliers have been able to arrange limited supplies of alternative products on a temporary basis: